suppakoko/SYMMF_net/README.md

-# SYMMF-net - Synergistic Meta-microbe feature
+# SYMMF-net - SYnergistic Meta-Microbe Feature Network
 SYMMF-net is a network analysis tool for Microbiome